-How To Rotate Screen
+How to Rotate a Laptop or PC Screen

 Many people use their displays in portrait mode, which is fantastic for editing photos or wading through a lot of code.
 If you think it will work for your workflow, give it a go.
 It has the potential to significantly boost your output.
-We’ll cover how and when to rotate your screen on both Windows and MacOS, as well as how to repair a stuck sideways screen, and how to set up shortcuts for rotating your screen.
+We’ll cover how and when to rotate your screen on both Windows and macOS, as well as how to repair a stuck sideways screen, and how to set up shortcuts for rotating your screen.

 How To Rotate Screen On Windows 10